maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 ``progressbar``:
-  a pointer to `GtkProgressBar <GtkProgressBar>`_ to be filled with the progressbar assigned to this note.
+  a pointer to :class:`GtkProgressBar` to be filled with the progressbar assigned to this note.
 Use this to set the fraction of progressbar done.
 This parameter can be ```NULL`` <NULL:CAPS>`_ as well, in which case plain text cancel note appears.

 *Returns*:
-  a `GtkDialog <GtkDialog>`_ .
+  a :class:`GtkDialog` .
 Use this to get rid of this note when you no longer need it.

 .. _hildon-note-new-information: